 As with many heels, other shoes that have a small toebox can also cause harm to the toes.
 The toenails especially can become susceptible to damage, including bruising and ingrowing.
 Toenails that are damaged are also more likely to contract a fungal infection.
 General tightness around your foot will also contribute to blisters.

 Now what about the opposite end of the spectrum, when shoes are too large?
-We tend to see this when parents buy shoes a couple sizes bigger than their child needs, planning to see their feet grow into them.
+We tend to see this when parents buy shoes for their child a couple sizes bigger than they need, planning to see their feet grow into them.

 Surprisingly, we tend to see similar problems in too large shoes as we do in those that are too small—only for slightly different reasons.
 Blisters can appear as the foot continually slides against the inside of the shoe, causing friction.
 Likewise, toenails can still get bruised and damaged, but due more to the toes constantly slamming against the front of the shoe instead of being pressured and confined.